avarga/tkpath/README.txt

     4) cairo (http://cairographics.org), built using the automake system;
        the configure.in and Makefile.in files are a hack, so please help yourself (and me).
-It requires a recent cairo installation since incompatible API changes appeared before 1.0 (libcairo.so.2 ?).
+It requires a cairo 1.0 installation since incompatible API changes appeared before 1.0 (libcairo.so.2 ?).

     5) Tk drawing, fallback for cairo mainly, very basic